Cheltenham open studios 2021

 So put your assumptions on hold.

 This collection of 20 Parkinson’s related poems aims to show what it is REALLY like.
 It is funny in places and serious in others .
-It goes on sale on Saturday 25 September – details are below.
+It goes on sale on Saturday 25 September.
 Please DM for more info and to,place pre orders.

 OXO gallery, South Bank, London